rohank36/mas/README.md

 ***Important note: Play around with GPT-5-thinking and deepresearch first to see what kind of results you can get with good prompts. to see if it can accomplish the job.

+- could be interesting to see how heuristics and local search algos like SA could be used.

 find the center and watch them the center is the economy. individuals + market forces != economy, center + debt relationships = economy. the center adjusts the obligations it enforces